shidcoin/shidcoin.github.io/index.md

 ### Why Invest?

-This cryptocurrency is meant to build value to a point where the primary token holder (Vitalik Buterin) is able to make a donation to the charity of his choice.
-Shidded Coin will also allow investors and shitposters an opportunity to realize capital gains in the form of Ethereum.
+Shidded Coin will allow investors and shitposters an opportunity to realize capital gains in the form of Ethereum.
-By donating half of the initial token supply to Vitalik Buterin, we hope to create additional incentive for investors given his recent donation of [1 billion dollars to the India COVID Relief fund](https://www.cnn.com/2021/05/13/business/ethereum-shiba-inu-india-covid-donation/index.html) on a similar scenario with [SHIB](https://coinmarketcap.com/currencies/shiba-inu/) token.
+Half of the initial token supply was sent to an Ethereum address controlled by Vitalik Buterin.
+This is done without any expectations but rather to demonstrate the willingness of founders to limit our stake of Shidded Coin.
+Vitalik can choose to donate, do nothing.
+Since our decision was made without Vitalik's consent there are no expecations tied to him or the Ethereum address publically disclosed.
 ```
 Transaction details:
 https://etherscan.io/tx/0x900e809148fbf45d63ca93559fc225b4825823c82e1b6d3c45caef7709234ffc